 Uchikake is used as a jacket over the Japanese bride’s kimono on the wedding day.
 It’s usually red and designed with floral motifs, lovebirds, and cranes.
 In Japanese mythology, cranes are thousand-year-old creatures that symbolize longevity, bringing luck to couples.

-Under the uchikake, the brides wear shiromuku – the most formal kimono in pure white.
-Although simple, it has a deep meaning, which is to present the bride’s beauty in her purest form and to symbolize the beginning of a new journey.
+Under the uchikake, the brides wear shiromuku – the most formal, pure white kimono.
+Although simple, it has a deep meaning: to present the bride’s beauty in her purest form and to symbolize the beginning of a new journey.

 Shiromuku has a round tail and is long enough to reach the ground.
 It also comes with a white cloth headband called tsunokakushi.

-Yukata has a similar shape to kimono but uses cotton fabric, thin and light, easy to absorb sweat and bring comfort to the wearer.
-Thus, the yukata is worn by Japanese people during summer and spring due to warmer weather and for easier movement.
+Yukata has a similar shape to kimono but uses cotton fabric, thin and light, easy to absorb sweat, and brings comfort to the wearer.
+Thus, the yukata is for summer and spring due to warmer weather and more effortless movement.

-Nowadays, yukata at summer festivals or after bathing..
-In the past, Japanese people wore yukatas as pajamas with simple seams and colors, today it has become a favorite summer outfit of Japanese youth, so it gradually becomes more eye-catching.
+Nowadays, yukata are at summer festivals or after bathing.
+In the past, Japanese people wore yukatas as pajamas with simple seams and colors; today, it has become a favorite summer outfit of Japanese youth, so it gradually becomes more eye-catching.

-In addition, yukata are also worn on the occasion of Bon-Odori, a famous Japanese summer festival.
-Japanese tourists can also see people wearing yukata at traditional local inns.
+In addition, people wear yukata at Bon-Odori, a famous Japanese summer festival.
+Japanese tourists can also see people wearing yukata at traditional local inns especially.

-Hakama are traditional Japanese trousers, characterized by their pleated, flowing legs.
-Though they were originally worn by woodcutters, hakama is a mainstay in Japanese fashion.
+Hakama are traditional Japanese trousers with pleated, flowing legs resembling a suit.
+Though woodcutters were the first to wear them, hakama is a mainstay in Japanese fashion.

-They are usually worn by men in most situations, and occasionally by women who are graduating from school, or participating in sports such as archery or judo.
-However, there are also contemporary versions of hakama as well, and they can be worn with everyday Western clothing.
+Men usually wear them in most situations, and female graduates on occasion.
+Athletes in classic Japanese sports such as archery or judo wear hakama.
+However, there are also contemporary versions of hakama, and trendsetters wear them with everyday Western clothing.

-Fundoshi are traditional Japanese men’s clothing with a loincloth commonly worn by men engaged in manual labor.
-If you have a chance to attend the Hakata Gion Yamakasa in Fukuoka, Kyushu Prefecture, you might see men and boys wearing fundoshi during the festival’s activities.
+Fundoshi is traditional Japanese men’s clothing with a loincloth commonly worn by men in manual labor.
+If you can attend the Hakata Gion Yamakasa in Fukuoka, Kyushu Prefecture, you might see men and boys wearing fundoshi during the festival’s activities.

-A Hanten shirt is a type of clothing that is very popular among the Japanese commoners that started in the Edo period (1603-1867) and gradually became more widespread in the 18th century.
+A Hanten shirt is a type of clothing that is very popular among Japanese commoners; that started in the Edo period (1603-1867) and gradually became more widespread in the 18th century.

 Hanten is a type of everyday jacket by vendors or artisans in craft villages.
 This jacket has a collar sewn with black satin fabric, with a tie in the middle, suitable for everyone, regardless of gender.

-Because the Hanten shirt is quite thin, so to wear it in winter, people will braid a kimono bra both inside and outside to help keep the body warm.
+Because the Hanten shirt is relatively thin, so to wear it in winter, people will braid a kimono bra both inside and outside to help keep the body warm.

-Happi shirts were formerly a kind of item for domestic helpers, proving they belong to a certain family.
-Later on, stores gradually used happi shirts to replace uniforms of the organization to present a collective.
+Originally domestic helpers wore happi, proving they belonged to a particular family.
+Later, stores gradually used happi shirts to replace the organization’s uniforms to present a collective.

-Happi shirts were originally made from cotton fabric in brown and indigo, but now to meet current fashion needs, the shirts now have more eye-catching colors.
+The first happi shirts came from cotton fabric in brown and indigo, but now to meet current fashion needs, the shirts have more eye-catching colors.

-Which of these types of Japanese traditional clothing have you heard about?
-Have you ever worn traditional Japanese clothing before?
-Share with us your experience in the comment below!
+Which of these types of traditional Japanese clothing have you heard of before?
+Have you ever worn them as well?
+Please share your experience with us in the comments below!